 LPLDD-10A-24V-TP-H Laser Diode Driver

 Single channel 10 A, 3.3 - 24 V laser diode driver with thermal protection.
-Based on many inquiries from customers, this version of the LPLDD-10A-24V driver is equipped with thermal protection which switches off the laser diode circuit if the temperature exceeds 45 degrees of Celsius.
-Additional LEDs signalize the current status of the driver.
-10 A version of the driver is available.
+Based on many inquiries from customers, this version of the LPLDD-10A-24V driver is equipped with thermal protection which switches off the laser diode circuit if the temperature exceeds 45 degrees Celsius.
+The driver is highly versatile, capable of powering an extensive selection of laser diodes available on the market.

 Warning: Last items in stock!